 Butt Monkey: Most of the slapstick and physical comedy was provided via Peter, which he hated immensely...but the other members of the team found hilarious.

 By the Lights of Their Eyes: Used in an interesting fashion in "Knock Knock".
 The Ghostbusters went onboard a possessed empty train and suddenly the lights went out.
-They figured out they were alone since the only things that could be seen were four pairs of eyes, but when the lights came back again they found themselves surrounded by a bunch of undead, skeletal passengers.
+They figured out they were alone since the only things that could be seen were four pairs of eyes, but when the lights came back again they found themselves surrounded by a bunch of undead, skeletal passengers with no eyes whatsoever that can see them perfectly well.

 Cannot Cross Running Water: This, as a weakness of vampires, was a plot point in "No One Comes to Lupusville", which dealt with a feud between a clan of werewolves and another of vampires.
 It was also a key plot point in "The Headless Motorcyclist" featuring the Headless Horseman from the Sleepy Hollow legend.